Dear Phoenix Conference Attendees,

 For those of you travelling early or staying after the conference or who are looking for a local change of pace during the conference there are a few very worthy places to visit a short cab ride away.
 Phoenix is quietly becoming a destination for those interested in the Southwest, Native American art and contemporary Southwestern cuisine, one of those cities that is very quietly making its mark.
 Here are places I would recommend if you have time:

 Old Town Scottsdale: Has a wonderful collection of Art Galleries and I highly recommend those of you who are in Phoenix on Thursday evening to partake in the ArtWalk around Old Town.
 Although not all of the galleries are open during the summer, you will find the atmosphere worth it.
-Here are some maps and information on galleries etc. //www.experiencescottsdale.com/event/scottsdales-artwalk/ and //mainstreetartgalleries.com/
+Here are some maps and information on galleries etc. http://www.experiencescottsdale.com/event/scottsdales-artwalk/ and http://mainstreetartgalleries.com/

 Eateries: Here is listed some of the restaurants that I’ve tried, frequented and could recommend.
 If you are a fan of Mexican cuisine, I highly recommend restaurants that make tableside Guacamole and of course those that offer a wide variety of Tequila options for Margaritas.
 AlsoTortilla Soup is delicious.
 These are specialties in Phoenix and I can’t recommend them enough.

-Phoenix Public Market Café, close to the University: //phxpublicmarket.com/cafe/
+Phoenix Public Market Café, close to the University: http://phxpublicmarket.com/cafe/

 Although the restaurants below are all in Scottsdale and a cab ride away, they are worth it.
 Over the weekend you might need reservations: